Last Updated: 1 month ago

 As Tammy Hunter, an expert from VCA, explains, “Cats have evolved to hide signs of illness and pain.”
 Otherwise, they are easy prey for predators.

-As such, if your cat refuses to come out of under the bed for food and water, contact your vet to rule out a medical issue.
+As such, if your cat refuses to come out of bed for food and water, contact your vet to rule out a medical issue.

 Moreover, some cats will give birth under the bed because they want to be close to you or feel safer in your presence.